 I grew up sailing on the Great Lakes, both racing and cruising.
 Chicago-Mackinac races were always followed by the family cruise to the North Channel on Lake Huron on our Alberg 30 or C&C 27.
 It was the activity that gave us invaluable uninterrupted family time, which I consider one of the greatest benefits of sailing.

 Over the years I became involved in more serious big-boat racing programs, ultimately ending up crewing in the SORC and on larger boats on the Lakes.
 I also raced Lasers and have been doing it ever since.
+(I’m currently racing an RS Aero, but still have the Laser!)
+I was fortunate enough to sign on with Sailing Magazine as Assistant Editor for four years, which gave me the opportunity to meet and write about several of my heroes while learning about both boats and publishing.
 When I moved to the Northwest, I worked in the marketing department of Alaska Diesel Electric (Northern Lights gensets) for several years, then as a columnist and later as editor for Northwest Yachting magazine.
 I continue to freelance for both national and regional magazines.

 While living in the Pacific Northwest, I’ve had the good fortune to sail with Swiftsure partners Brad Baker and Ryan Helling on several competitive, well managed racers.
 I also helped Brad deliver his own boat Capaz back from Hawaii.
 I owned and raced a San Juan 30 for several years and currently share a C&C 36 with two other families.